Differences — People think differently.

 The vertical thinker’s main characteristic is that they find differences.
 Vertical thinkers can decompose something and design something new from the pieces.
 They work from exclusion.

 A horizontal thinker is often described as far-sighted, innovative, and conceptual.
-Horizontal thinkers:
+Therefore, horizontal thinkers:

 - Easily discern the underlying dynamics of a problem.

-- Identify context details—relating issues to a larger perspective.
+- Identify contextual details—relating issues to a larger perspective.

 - Know what impact can be achieved within a given context.